CenterEdge/renovate-config/README.md

 ----

 - `rangeStrategy` is set to `bump` so minor/patch npm version updates would not be ignored
 - `stabilityDays` is helpful to prevent upgrading to packages that have only been released very recently.
 Such as npm packages are allowed to be removed from the npm repo within a few days of initial release.
-If we update a third party npm package and then it's removed from npm entirely that would not be good.
+If we update a third party npm package and then it's removed from npm entirely that would not be good
+- When does Renovate update a repository?
+  - When the `schedule` is triggered
+  - When a renovate.json is changed
+  - When the checkbox "Check this box to trigger a request for Renovate to run again on this repository" is checked.
+This is in the Repisotories "Issues" tab --> Dependency Dashboard.
+However, the Issues tab isn't present in all repositories

 ----